lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 <!-- TOC --><a name="224-conversions-between-signed-and-unsigned"></a>
 ### 2.2.4 Conversions between Signed and Unsigned

 C allows casting between different numeric data types.
-For example, suppose variable _x_ (i)s declared as int and u as unsigned.
-The expression (unsigned) _x_ (c)onverts the value of _x_ (t)o an unsigned value, and (int) u converts the value of u to a signed integer.
+For example, suppose variable _x_  is declared as int and u as unsigned.
+The expression (unsigned) _x_  converts the value of _x_  to an unsigned value, and (int) u converts the value of u to a signed integer.

 The effect of casting is to keep the bit values identical but change how these bits are interpreted.
 The underlying bit representation stays the same.
 This is a general rule for how most C implementations handle conversions between signed and unsigned numbers with the same word size—the numeric values might change, but the bit patterns do not.